thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/processing-strategies-explanation.md

 - **On every message**: perform the action for every incoming message.
 - **Deduplicate**: perform the action only for the first message from a specific originator within a configurable time interval.
 Minimum value for a deduplication interval is 1 second and maximum is 1 day.
-  To determine whether a message falls within a previously processed interval, The system calculates a deduplication interval number using the following formula:
+  To determine whether a message falls within a previously processed interval, the system calculates a deduplication interval number using the following formula:
   ```java
   long intervalNumber = ts / deduplicationIntervalMillis;
   ```